ZihanYe/web-browser-vulnerabilities/README.md

 # web-browser-vulnerabilities

+Steps for building old versions of Firefox: [:link:](Firefox/)

+Steps for building old versions of Chrome:

 This is a list of vulnerabilities that is reproducible in old versions of Firefox :point_down:

 | CVE ID  | Version | Type | Exploited? | Link|